 Head-of-Household Last Name

-The Head-of-Household Last Name is the last name (family name) of the head-of-household for the family receiving CDD-subsidized child care assistance.
+The Head-of-Household Last Name is the last name (family name) of the head-of-household for the family receiving Early Education and Support Division (EESD)-subsidized child care assistance.

 The Head-of-Household is the person legally and/or financially responsible for the child(ren).